McShelby/hugo-theme-relearn/exampleSite/content/cont/archetypes/_index.en.md

 Lorem Ipsum.
 ```

 Replace the `X` with a number.
-Because this number will be used to generate the subtitle of the content page, set the number to a consecutive value starting at 1 for each new chapter level.
+Because this number will be used to generate the subtitle of the chapter page, set the number to a consecutive value starting at 1 for each new chapter level.

 ### Default {#archetypes-default}